Alireza-kzt/revit-mcp-python/docs/usage.md

 # Usage

 1. Install the pyRevit extension and start the AI Design Server from the ribbon.
-2. Run the orchestrator with `adk web`.
+2. Run the orchestrator with `adk web --no-reload`.
 3. The agents will process the request and create elements in Revit.